-Jokes aside, I need an exfoliator that feels like second nature to my shower routine, so I’ll actually stick to a regular regimen.
-I recently got my hands on the cult-favorite Buffing Bar from Soft Services, and it has become my newest showertime staple—my skin has never felt so smooth.
+Jokes aside, I need an exfoliator that feels like second nature to my shower routine, so I'll actually stick to a regular regimen.
+So when I finally got my hands on the cult-favorite Buffing Bar from Soft Services, I was shocked to declare it a shower-time staple—my skin had never felt so smooth.

 My skin: Dull, rough & perpetually thirsty.